 - Bad Boss: Bully Ray deteriorated from a Benevolent Boss to an example so bad that it caused the group's undoing.

 - Big Bad: Seem to be this of TNA at present, their leader is a more direct example.

-- Book Ends: The first and the last members revealed during the takeover phase?
+- The first and the last members revealed during the takeover phase?
 The Dudley Boys.
-Also notable in that they were the most particularly jarring of the six who turned out to be Evil All Along.
+Also notable in that they were the most important and shocking (storyline-wise) of the six who turned out to be Evil All Along.